Ready to Study Abroad?

 Behind Tibidabo’s iconic outline, there is a wealth of woodland and fields: a protected park where a wide variety of Mediterranean flora and fauna can be found, just 15 minutes from the bustling city.
 During this easy two hour hike at Collserola, students discover the secrets of this beautiful natural space.

 Virtual Volunteering with a Local Elementary School

 Students volunteer virtually at a local Barcelona elementary school by participating in English activities for children ages 5 – 12.

 Students celebrate the end of a successful time abroad and say their goodbyes over a delicious Spanish meal.

 Standard Housing: Student apartment

 SAI student apartments are convenient and well equipped, with shared occupancy bedrooms (option to upgrade to private bedroom, if available).
 Typical residences house 2 – 8 students and contain a combination of private and shared bedrooms, kitchen, bathroom and living areas.
 Furnishings, a washing machine, basic kitchen supplies, bed linens and towels are provided.
 All apartments are equipped with wireless Internet.
 Housing assignments are single gender; other housing configurations may be available under limited circumstances.
 SAI on-site staff is available to respond to any maintenance needs that may arise.

-Passports should be valid for 6 months after planned departure from Spain.
+Passports should be valid for 4 months after planned return from Spain.

 SAI is dedicated to providing academic and cultural learning experiences abroad that enhance global awareness, professional development and social responsibility.
 We concentrate our programs in Europe, with a focus on in-depth learning of individual European countries and their unique global role in the geopolitical economy, humanities, and in the arts.